Client Safeguards

-You are known by the company you keep.
-At Financial Plan, Inc. we carefully select our business partners based upon their good reputation and the shared values that are so important to a client relationship based upon trust.
+We carefully select our business partners based upon their good reputation and the shared values that are so important to a client relationship built on trust.

 We work with Pershing as a trusted custodian to safeguard our client’s assets.